SoftCoL/.github/README.md

-# .github
-Organization public profile on GitHub
+# SoftCoL- Software for Comfortable Life